MoTheNerd/dotodo/README.md

-# Under Construction
+# dotodo - A simple todo app with a nice UI.

 > I don't really know what to put here yet so give me a bit...
+Yes, this is still being built.

 ## Todo (more like dotodo amirite?) (excuse my 2 am humour):
  1. Add Calendar view